frios/About_App/README.md

 # About_App

 About_App is a drop-in About Page.
 It displays a single page with a product logo and additional information.
 It also handles rotation to landscape properly.
+The current implementation uses the Swift 5.9 Observation model and requires iOS 17 or macOS 13.

 To use: